opsschool/curriculum/shell_tools_101.rst

 The ``cut`` utility cuts out selected portions of each line and writes them to the standard output.

-As an example, let's take a file ``students.txt`` that stored a list of student names, ages and email addresses in columns separated by a tab:
+As an example, let's take a file ``students.txt`` that stores a list of student names, ages and email addresses in columns separated by a tab:

 .. code-block:: console